warriorNVS/godorollu-pindi-vantalu/README.md

 # godorollu-pindi-vantalu
-Its business site of my frnd
+Its business site of my frnds